 For bookings and fare prices please call 01963 33864

-CAT also operate a social car scheme and are currently in desperate need of volunteer drivers to take people to hospital appointments out of the area.
+As well as the bus, CAT operate a social car scheme and are currently in desperate need of volunteer drivers to take people to hospital appointments out of the area.
 A mileage rate is paid to cover expenses and drivers are covered by the scheme’s insurance.

 Getting outdoors and into nature is good for you!
 It has beneficial effects on health, both physical and mental, helping to reduce the impact of anxiety and depression.

 The Growing Space is our sister charity, working in the gardens around the centre and in the vegetable and flower plots across the road.
-They grow the fruit and veg for the cafe, local schools and pre-schools, whilst helping people who are experiencing emotional difficulties.
+They grow flowers, fruit and veg, and tend the lovely gardens whilst helping people who are experiencing emotional difficulties.
 They also run activities to boost self confidence, and give training and support to people with learning disabilities.

 The health visitors for this area are based at the Balsam Centre, working with you as your child develops, on hand to offer advice and support in their Well Baby Clinic.